 I have adopted the compatibility with the verses suggested by C. H. Kraeling, “The Meaning of the Ezekiel Panel in the Synagogue at Dura,” BASOR 78 (1940): 12-18, at 12–13.
 Others have proposed other, slightly different, verses.
 For a partial review of these, see Kraeling, Dura-Europos, 190, n.
 742 and Kraeling’s own suggestion, ibid, 191–92.
 In spite of the differences between these readings, they all agree that the two images of Ezekiel pointing his finger upward are depictions of the prophet in the midst of prophesying.
 However, Erwin Goodenough is of the opinion that the third Ezekiel figure is pointing to the mountain on the right (nevertheless, compare with Kraeling, Dura-Europos, 182, n.
 69).
 In any case, he agrees that the two Ezekiel figures represent him as he is prophesying (Erwin Goodenough, Jewish Symbols in the Greco-Roman Period, 12 vols.
 [New York, 1953–1968], 10:181–82).

-Indeed, the “middle” Ezekiel is lifting his left hand, while the Ezekiel on the right, is lifting his right hand.
+Indeed, the “middle” Ezekiel is lifting his left hand, while the Ezekiel on the right is lifting his right hand.
 Kraeling, Dura-Europos, 182, notes this but does not offer an explanation.

 The description of the panel is based solely on the initial excavation report, Magness et. al., “Huqoq 2018.”
 One can assume that upon the full publication of both this panel and other parts of the mosaic, it will be possible to explore this issue in depth.